- Tomato plants can develop disorders that distort plants and blemish fruits.

 Blossom-end rot is caused by a calcium deficiency in the tomato plant.
 Although blossom end rot means that the plant does not have enough calcium within the developing fruit, it does not mean that there is a lack of calcium in the soil.

-The amount of calcium salt available to the plant decreases rapidly when there is too much of other salts such as potassium, magnesium, ammonium and sodium.
+The amount of calcium available to the plant decreases rapidly when there is too much potassium, magnesium, ammonium and sodium in the soil.
+These are all salts, and so they use similar pathways to enter plants.
 Extreme fluctuation in moisture can also reduce the availability of calcium salts needed by the plant.

-Heavy applications of nitrogen fertilizers and abundant rain cause rapid and luxuriant plant growth and can cause blossom-end rot, especially during periods of dry, hot weather.
+Heavy applications of nitrogen fertilizers and abundant rain cause rapid plant growth and can cause blossom-end rot, especially during periods of dry, hot weather.

 Sunscald occurs on tomato fruit that have been exposed to too much sun.
-This is common in plants that are suffering leaf loss from a leaf spot disease or insect feeding, but can also occur on plants that are over pruned or on fruit that are otherwise exposed to the sun.
+This is common in plants that have lost leaves from a leaf spot disease or insect feeding, but can also occur on plants that are over pruned or on fruit that are otherwise exposed to the sun.

 - Sunscald results in a pale yellow to white spot on the side of the fruit facing the sun.